-- Use colour alone to convey information without other indicators
+- Use color alone to convey information without other indicators

-- Have text that is unreadable on its background due to insufficient contrast between the text and background colour.
+- Have text that is unreadable on its background due to insufficient contrast between the text and background color.

-- Have an alternative text that is over 180 characters.
+- Have alternative text that is over 180 characters.

 - Use text boxes, which won’t be read in the right order